 MORE FOR MEMBERS: Take a look at ‘Getting into a slimming mindset’ for more on trigger foods, slimming danger zones and self-sabotage traps

 Visualisation is one technique that can help us to stay in control of our menu choices.
-While she absolutely could have enjoyed a restaurant pud while Food Optimising, Slimming World training manager Gill Allsop decided that she wanted to order her favourite main meal but preferred to give dessert a miss this time.
+While she knew she absolutely could have enjoyed a restaurant pud while Food Optimising, Slimming World training manager Gill Allsop decided that she wanted to give dessert a miss and order her favourite main meal instead.
 Here’s how she used visualisation to help her stick to her choice on the night:

 “I knew I was going out for a meal and, for me, it’s not the main meal that’s my problem, it’s the pudding.
 So I pictured myself in the restaurant.
 In my mind the waitress would come to the table, ask, ‘Do you want a dessert?’, and I’d say, ‘No, thank you’.
 I practised this every day.

 When it was time for the actual meal, the waitress came over (I knew she would because she’d been coming for weeks!) and asked me if I wanted a dessert and I said ‘No thank you’.
 I didn’t even have to think about it.
 I lost 3½lbs that week!”

 MORE FOR MEMBERS: The article ‘Picture yourself slim’ has more visualisation tips and a helpful video to guide you